-- 1. CSEA shall have the right of access to bargaining unit members outside of their assigned duties, i.e. before and after work hours, at meal and break periods, and at other times with the approval of the immediate supervisor. - CSEA officials or staff shall, with the permission of the Associate Vice President of HR or designee, have access to bargaining unit members at reasonable times by checking in with the Associate Vice President of HR or designee and informing them of the place and type of activity to be conducted. - The Associate Vice President of HR or designee can verify that such requested activities will not interfere with District programs and/or duties of unit members and will not directly or indirectly interfere with the right of employees to refrain from listening to or speaking with a CSEA representative. - The CSEA president or their designee shall have release time to attend District board meetings as needed. - 2.
-CSEA may use bulletin boards designated for its use in appropriate places located on campus and at off-campus facilities. - 3.
+1. CSEA shall have the right of access to bargaining unit members outside of their assigned duties, i.e. before and after work hours, at meal and break periods, and at other times with the approval of the immediate supervisor.

+CSEA officials or staff shall, with the permission of the Vice President of Human Resources or designee, have access to members at reasonable times by checking in with the Vice President of Human Resources or designee and informing them of the place and type of activity to be conducted

+The Vice President of Human Resources or designee can verify that such requested activities will not interfere with District programs and/or duties of employees and will not directly or indirectly interfere with the right of employees to refrain from listening to or speaking with a CSEA representative.

+The CSEA president or their designee shall have release time to attend District board meetings as needed.

+- 2. CSEA may use bulletin boards designated for its use in appropriate places located on campus and at off-campus facilities. - 3.
 CSEA shall be provided, without charge, a mailbox and shall be permitted reasonable use of the District mail system. - 4.
 CSEA shall pay for its own supplies whenever the use of District equipment is approved for producing CSEA materials.
 CSEA shall pay a reasonable fee for such use.
 The fee shall be established by the College administration and shall be the same fee charged for all non-District materials.
 District requirements shall at all times have priority over those of CSEA. - 5.
 Upon request through regular channels, CSEA will be granted use of facilities for meeting purposes without charge, depending upon availability of space. - 6.
+Release Time: - A. Release time requests must be received not less than three working days prior to the requested date. - B. Union officers and members invited to meetings by the District or requested to engage in District business shall be allotted release time for those activities.
+This includes but is not limited to serving on participatory governance committees and hiring committees.
+Members are responsible for communicating meeting times with their immediate supervisor.
+Conflicts between union release time and assigned District business shall be resolved by the Vice President of Human Resources.

-Paid release time shall be granted for not more than two (2) employees who are CSEA chapter officials to attend necessary state CSEA committee meetings.
+- C. CSEA negotiation team members shall receive release time for all bargaining sessions.
+Release time for planning shall be requested through the Vice President of Human Resources. - D. Paid release time shall be granted for not more than two (2) members who are CSEA chapter officials to attend necessary state CSEA committee meetings.
 Such release time will be limited to one (1) meeting per semester per representative.
-Travel and per diem are not the responsibility of the District.

-- 7. Paid release time shall be granted for three (3) CSEA chapter delegates to attend the CSEA Annual Conference.
-Travel and per diem are not the responsibility of the District. - 8.
-Members shall not be given time off work for meetings of CSEA unless approved by the superintendent-president. - 9.
-CSEA shall furnish annually to the District, and update as required, a list of all officials and representatives authorized to act on CSEA's behalf.
+Travel and per diem are not the responsibility of the District. - E. Paid release time shall be granted for three (3) CSEA chapter delegates to attend the CSEA Annual Conference.
+Travel and per diem are not the responsibility of the District. - F. Employees shall not be given time off work for meetings of CSEA unless approved by the Vice President of Human Resources. - G. For CSEW, the District shall provide release time for members to participate in bargaining unit events on campus as mutually agreed upon. - H. CSEA shall furnish annually to the District, and update as required, a list of all officials and representatives authorized to act on CSEA's behalf.
 The list shall show name, title, campus location, and campus phone contact.